pdhoopr/gps-to-gpx/README.md

 ## Releases

-This project follows [Semantic Versioning](http://semver.org/).
+This project uses [Semantic Versioning](http://semver.org/).
 All releases are documented on the GitHub [releases page](https://github.com/impatrickhooper/gps-to-gpx/releases) and in the [changelog](https://github.com/impatrickhooper/gps-to-gpx/blob/master/CHANGELOG.md).

 ## License